GTPB/ARANGS16/docs/2016-05-11/README.md

 ### Session 4: Docker Commandline.

+Given what we've seen so far we should be able to install bwa and samtools inside a docker container.
+Here's an [assignment](https://github.com/rvosa/arangs2016/blob/master/docs/2016-05-11/containerize/Worksheet.md) to exercise this.

 In this part we will work with the docker commandline to run some of the official images hosted by the Docker Hub.
 In doing so, we will learn about the following important concepts:
   - a visceral feeling for how docker is different from virtualization